acceldata-io/odpdocumentation/Prepare-Environment.md

 \
 Ambari checks whether iptables is running during the Ambari Server setup process.
 If iptables is running, a warning displays, reminding you to check that required ports are open and available.
 The Host Confirm step in the Cluster Install Wizard also issues a warning for each host that has iptables running.

+# Disable SELinux and PackageKit and check the umask Value
+1. You must disable SELinux for the Ambari setup to function.
+On each host in your cluster, enter:\
+`setenforce 0`\
+\
+To permanently disable SELinux set `SELINUX=disabled` in `/etc/selinux/config`  This ensures that SELinux does not turn itself on after you reboot the machine.\
+\
+2. UMASK (User Mask or User file creation MASK) sets the default permissions or base permissions granted when a new file or folder is created on a Linux machine.
+Most Linux distros set 022 as the default umask value.
+A umask value of 022 grants read, write, execute permissions of 755 for new files or folders.
+A umask value of 027 grants read, write, execute permissions of 750 for new files or folders.\
+\
+Ambari, and ODP, support umask values of 022 (0022 is functionally equivalent), 027 (0027 is functionally equivalent).
+These values must be set on all hosts.

+## UMASK Examples:
+Setting the umask for your current login session:\
+`umask 0022`

+## Checking your current umask:
+umask
+Permanently changing the umask for all interactive users:\
+`echo umask 0022 >> /etc/profile`